PetraOleum/2016-Notes/Physiology and Pharmacology.markdown

     * Acidosis and alkalosis both cause a decrease in inotropy
     * Pharmacalogical agents can increase or decrease SV depending on what they are
     * Heart failure has an effect here

+### Vasculature

+Flow = &Delta;P/R, which is analogous to Ohm's law (I = V/R).

+* &Delta;P = P<sub>i</sub> - P<sub>o</sub>
+    * Controlled by heart contraction
+    * P<sub>i</sub> is "pressure in"
+    * P<sub>o</sub> is "pressure out"
+* R = 8L&eta;/&pi;r<sup>4</sup>
+    * L is the length (largely constant)
+    * &eta; is the coefficient of viscosity (related to hematocrit)
+    * r is the radius (the largest factor on resistance)
+* Conductance = 1/R

+#### Arteries

+Arteries are flow conduits: thick walled, high pressure.
+When the wall is damaged or otherwise thin, an aneurysm is the result.
+There is smooth muscle in the wall, though not with the same control as in veins.
+The "WindKessel Effect" creates an "elastic reservoir," as the artery increases pressure it expands, and then contracts, to preserve pressure.

+The pulse pressure is calculated as the difference between the systolic and diastolic pressure, i.e. PP = SP - DP.
+DP is the lowest pressure during a pulse, SP is the highest.
+Mean Blood Pressure (MBP) = CO &times; Total Peripheral Resistance (TPR), which can be derived from the flow equation (and will be **on the test**).
+MBP can be estimated as DP + &frac13;PP, as at rest diastole is &frac23; of the cardiac cycle.
+This relationship breaks down when exercising, however.

+There are various abnormal pressure pulse contours.
+Atherosclerosis is the hardening of the arteries, which leads to reduced compliance.
+Aortic stenosis is when the valve diameter is small, which causes reduced blood flow through the valve.
+Patent ductus arteriosis is the back flow of blood into pulmonary artery (up to 50%),  which allows the DP to fall very low before next systole.
+Aortic regurgitation, which is when the aortic valve is faulty, allows DP to fall very low before next systole, even down to 0 mm Hg, and leading to no dichrotic notch.

+Compliance is the ability to give and conform, and is equal to &Delta;V/&Delta;P &mdash; a completely rigid tube has no compliance.

+#### Arterioles

+Arterioles are resistance vessels: Small, variable diameter, with neural, hormonal, and local control of resistance via smooth muscle.
+The regulatino of resistance can divert flow to specific tissues, or raise arterial pressure.

+#### Capillaries

+Capillaries are exchange vessels:

+#### Veins

+Veins are capacitance vessels:

 ## Glossary